marioy47/learndash-template-draft/CONTRIBUTING.md

 -   Each js file in `src/js/` shold export at least one function (`export default myFunction`)
 -   Try as much as possible to export just one function on each JS file.
 -   If you are importing functions from a JS library or file, just import the one you need.
 This will help with _Tree-Shaking_ and reduce the size of the final bundle
-- Tryt to use the `id` and specially the `class` attributes to select elements with JavaScript.
+- Try not to use the `id` and specially the `class` attributes to select elements with JavaScript.
 Try to use [`dataset`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset) attributes to refer to elements and pass data.
 - Complementing the previouse rule.
 Use the `id` atributte to access an element if the `querySelector` is too complicated otherwise.

 ```html